meltano/meltano/docs/src/docs/README.md

 We work with a sustainable mindset so that we can be here for years to come.
 We believe in investing in our people, community, and products for the long term.
-We do this by putting family first, by being wise with resources, and by not have a short-term mindset.
+We do this by putting family and friends first, by being wise with resources, and by not have a short-term mindset.

 ### Accountability